 Add one or more persons.
 You will be notified when their status changes.
 Most common use of this is to find when the boss is free.
 Don’t keep it on all the time.
 Turn Off removes the entry altogether!

 Disable this unless you are really interested in knowing about new members joining immediately.
 For instance, when you are responsible for new member onboarding.

 Customize Microsoft Teams notifications – Old UI

 If you have the older Teams desktop app version use this section.

 Recommended settings for old UI

 Click your profile picture on top right corner – Settings – Notifications.

 It is a long and confusing list.
 Don’t worry.
 Follow along …

 The default settings are not useful.
-You must choose what you really need one by one.
+In other words, you must choose what you really need one by one.
 This is a one-time effort and well worth it.